sabbasani/presto/presto-docs/src/main/sphinx/connector/base-arrow-flight.rst

 Querying Arrow-Flight
 ---------------------

-The Arrow-Flight connector provides schema for each supported *databases*.
+The Arrow-Flight connector provides schema for each supported *database*.
 Example for MariaDB is shown below.
 To see the available schemas, run ``SHOW SCHEMAS``::